awheelr/constructor/README.md

 You can generate a proposal whenever a estimate has been completed.
 The layout of the proposal can be adjusted by the user and the file will export as a pdf.

-This is feature is a work in progress.
-Expected features will be included name and address of customer,contract terms, and signature field.
+This feature is a work in progress.
+Expected features will include the name and address of the customer, contract terms, and a signature field.

 <p float="left" align="middle">
   <img src="/assets/printmenu.gif" width="250" />